18520173/CS106-Project-Heuristic-Functions-in-Solving-2048-Game/README.md

 - Random Mode: check the toggle named Random.
 This will randomly move the tiles in every direction.
 - Best-First Mode: check the toggle named Best-first Algorithm.
 This will choose the best move according to our heuristic functions.
 - Priority-Based: check the toggle named Priority-Based.
 This will choose the move which has highest priority.

+If you want to run the application (without actually build it in Unity), download the folder name ‘Application’ with a sub-folder contains game data and an .exe file in it.
+Run the .exe file to play the game.
+Have fun!